Kusnierewicz/Blackjack-game-in-JS/README.md

-# The Codecademy assigment: Build Blackjack Game in JavaScript
+# The Codecademy assigment: Build Blackjack Game in JavaScript.
+You can check it out [here](http://kusnierewicz.github.io/Blackjack-game-in-JS/)

-My first game made.
+My first game ever made.
 It's simple JavaScript game to play in your browser.
-There is no graphic avalible yet.
+There are simple graphics avalible - no styling yet.
-Game developed in 2014/2015.

-You can find the challenge [here](https://www.codecademy.com/courses/blackjack-part-1/0/1)
+Challenge can be found [here](https://www.codecademy.com/courses/blackjack-part-1/0/1)

 ## Difference vs original rules